simonmichael/hledger/hledger/hledger.m4.md

     assets:stocks    10 AAPL {2026-01-15, $50}
     assets:cash
 ```

+Unlike cost basis annotations, lot subaccount names must be complete,
+including all of the cost basis - date, label if any, and cost.

 When [strictly checking account names](#account-error-checking), lot subaccounts are ignored -
 you only need to declare the base account (eg `assets:stocks`), not the lot subaccounts.